elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 images, we often deal with objects much larger than individual pixels.
 In a landscape, the sky, earth, trees, and rocks each span many pixels.
-A common structure to represent these is the Region Adjacency Graph, or RAG.
+A common structure to represent these is the Region Adjacency Graph,
+% TODO: test with table of acronyms and LaTeX output or {abbr}`RAG (Region Adjacency Graph)`.
 Its *nodes* hold properties of each region in the image, and its *links* hold the spatial relationships between the regions.
 Two nodes are linked whenever their corresponding regions touch each other in the input image.